Your Children Will Love Funschooling with Candy Heart Lessons

 Pictured Above:

-2 I didn’t get a picture of a real pattern as you can see, but we did create various color patterns with the candy.
+2 As you can see, I didn’t get a picture of an actual pattern, but we created various color patterns with the candy.
 We practiced naming the patterns, too – AB, ABC, ABAC, ABB, etc.

-3 We love making concrete graphs in our house!
-Eli has practiced many times with bar graphs, so this time I made sure to introduce circle graphing.
+3 We love making concrete graphsย in our house!
+Eli has practiced many times with bar graphs, so I made sure to introduce circle graphing this time.

 Pictured Above:

-1 To begin transferring concrete bar graphs to written graphs, I asked Eli to physically make a bar graph with his candy hearts.
+1 To begin transferring concrete bar graphs to written graphs, I asked Eli to make aย bar graphย with his candy hearts.

 2 Then, I asked him to draw his own graph on a chalkboard.
 Why a chalkboard?
 Both because we had colored chalk to match the colors of the candy and because chalk encourages a more tactile experience than pencil and paper.